 International Biotechnology Trust plc - IBT

-A smoother ride in biotech investingAppointment of New Fund Manager
+A smoother ride in biotech investing

-Access the fast-growing biotechnology sector through an actively managed, diversified investment trust.
+Access the fast-growing biotechnology sector through an actively managed, diversified investment trust

 Seeking the best in biotech